Michael Tusiime

-Michael Tusiime (born 29 January 1972) is a Ugandan economist, tax consultant, administrator and politician.
+Michael Tusiime (born 29 January 1973) is a Ugandan economist, tax consultant, administrator and politician.
 He is the elected Member of Parliament for Mbarara Municipality and a representative for NRM, the ruling political party in Uganda.
 Tusiime is a member of the Committee on Commissions, Statutory Authorities & State Enterprises and the Committee on Presidential Affairs in the 10th Parliament of Uganda.

 Tusiime is the founding chairperson of Interventions For Rural Transformation (IFORT), the founding CEO of Tusiime Foundation, a board member of Iron Bridge Finance (IBF) and a resident research fellow at Agency for Transformation (AFT).
 He also worked in supervisory role with Uganda Revenue Authority (URA) from 1997 to 2010 and among other assignments; Tusiime formerly served as a liaison officer to the president of the Republic of Sierra Leone and as a research adviser to IMF's resident tax adviser in Uganda.

 Early life and education

-Tusiime was born in Mbarara District, Ankole sub-region, on 29 January 1972 in an Anglican family of the Banyankole.
+Tusiime was born in Mbarara District, Ankole sub-region, on 29 January 1973 in an Anglican family of the Banyankole.
 He had his primary education in his home district of Mbarara acquiring his PLE certification in 1986.
-He then attended Namilyango College for his O-Level education, attaining his UCE certification in 1990, and then Mbarara High School for his A-Level education where he acquired his UACE certification in 1993.
+He then attended Ntare School and Namilyango College for his O-Level education, attaining his UCE certification in 1990, and then Mbarara High School for his A-Level education where he acquired his UACE certification in 1993.

 Tusiime further advanced to Makerere University where he graduated in 1997 with a Bachelor of Social Science in Economics.
 Still in the same institution of higher education, he acquired postgraduate certificates in Project Monitoring and Evaluation and another in Public administration and Management in the year 2012.
-Tusiime also holds a Master in Economic Policy & Planning from Makerere University and certificates in Arbitration & Alternative Dispute Resolution and another in Practical Skills & Techniques in International Negotiations, from the United Nations Institute for Training and Research (UNITAR) in Geneva.
-Tusiime is now a PhD student at the University For Graduate Studies in Management, UGSM – Monarch Business School in Switzerland.
+Tusiime also holds a Master in Economic Policy & Planning from Makerere University, An Executive masters in business administration from Guglielmo Marconi University in Italy, A graduant of Master's of Laws (Corporate governance) from Cumbria University U.K and certificates in Arbitration & Alternative Dispute Resolution and another in Practical Skills & Techniques in International Negotiations, from the United Nations Institute for Training and Research (UNITAR) in Geneva.
+Tusiime is now a PhD student(Dr of Economics) at the University For Graduate Studies in Management, UGSM – Monarch Business School in Switzerland.